Bottle Woman: The Great Goddess in America

 Did the Arawaks, Hopi, Iroquois, Cherokee and certain other tribes receive, in effect, a double dose of matriarchy, entailing a dynamic which set them apart from the majority of tribes and impeded or prolonged the conversion to patriarchy?
 Why was Aztec society and certain other American Indian cultures so extreme in their forms of patriarchy?
 These were all loaded questions.
 They boiled down to whether an Age of Matriarchy giving way to patriarchy had historical reality or not, and whether it was of worldwide occurrence and consequence.

 In February of 2021, Heide Goettner-Abendroth published the third volume in her series Matriarchale Gesellschaften Der Gegenwart (Matriarchal Societies of the Present Day).
-Appearing out of sequence, and in German only so far, it was vol. 2, on America, India and Africa.
-As I write this, I have not seen this newest and latest from her.
-Some of the same territory was covered in an English version called Matriarchal Societies: Studies on Indigenous Cultures across the Globe.
+It is a revision of the same material covered previously in an English version called Matriarchal Societies: Studies on Indigenous Cultures across the Globe.

 With the publication of these and other works in her maturity, Goettner-Abenroth has produced a brilliant critical conceptualization of the deep structures shared by matriarchal societies throughout history.
 Plus, she has compiled an astounding dossier of case studies, ranging from the matriarchal mountain peoples of China and still-existing Amazons of South America to the Tuareg and Bantu.
-There is a good foundation of theory and practice in the field.
+No one can deny there are not good theoretical and practical foundations in the field, as well as a wealth of case studies.

 No longer could historians and anthropologists object there was no evidence for matriarchal societies: It was all feminists’ wishful thinking and radical philosophizing.
 The put-down of “old wives’ tales” could no longer be used to dismiss Gimbutas, Robbins Dexter, Estés and other female authors on the Goddess.